mchara01/centaur/README.md

 </a>

 A study on two EVM-based blockchains, namely Ethereum (ETH) and BSC (BNB) to explore their states vulnerability-wise using smart contract automated analysis tools for EVM bytecode.
-The framework uses [SmartBugs](https://github.com/smartbugs/smartbugs) for analysing the dataset of smart contract bytecodes using multiple analysis tools.
+Our codebase artifact is encapsulated into the _**Centaur**_ framework.
+The framework also uses [SmartBugs](https://github.com/smartbugs/smartbugs) for analysing the dataset of smart contract bytecodes using multiple analysis tools and it is easy to extend to support other EVM chains.

 ## Table of contents
 1. [Prerequisites](#prerequisites)